 \section{Discussion}

 \revision{

-\textbf{Relationships With OSS-Fuzz-Gen} \tab The Google OSS-Fuzz team has undertaken a parallel work called OSS-Fuzz-Gen~\cite{oss-fuzz-gen} for leveraging LLMs to generate fuzz drivers.
-Based on their public information, \textit{i.e.}, one security blog~\cite{oss-fuzz-gen-blog} and the source code repository~\cite{oss-fuzz-gen}, our work is complementary to theirs.
-Overall, current stage of OSS-Fuzz-Gen puts high efforts on filling the engineering gap between LLM interfaces and OSS-Fuzz projects.
+\textbf{Relationships With OSS-Fuzz-Gen.} \tab The Google OSS-Fuzz team has undertaken a parallel work called OSS-Fuzz-Gen~\cite{oss-fuzz-gen} for LLM-based fuzz driver generation.
+Their public information contains one security blog~\cite{oss-fuzz-gen-blog} and the source code repository~\cite{oss-fuzz-gen}.
+Our work is complementary to theirs.
+Overall, at the time of submission, they put high efforts on filling the engineering gap between LLM interfaces and OSS-Fuzz projects.
 Their experiments are conducted on top commercial LLMs, aiming to showcase that LLM-generated fuzz drivers can help in finding zero-day vulnerabilities and reaching new testing coverage.
-However, there is no experiments or documentation discussing fundamental generation questions such as the design choices behind their prompt strategy, what are the pros and cons for different strategies, how the effectiveness varies for different models and model parameters, and what are the inherent challenges and potential future directions.
+However, there few discussion on the fundamental questions such as the design choices behind their prompt strategy, the pros and cons for different strategies, how the effectiveness varies for different models and parameters, and what are the inherent challenges and potential future directions.
 Our study, on the other hand, complements theirs by exploring these fundamental issues.
 We carefully designed prompt strategies, evaluated them on various models (open and commerical LLMs) and temperatures, and distilled findings from the results. }

 \revision{